Travel Food Health

 Thailand, Cambodia and Vietnam all have a different ways of preparing foods.
 Thailand’s know for spicer food, Cambodia has their own unique flavors, and Vietnam is a combination of spice and the use of herbs and vegetables that make their food unique.

-There are many theories about what to eat and do to stay healthy.
+There are many theories about what to eat and what to do to stay healthy.
 Traveling can create some heath problems and also solve some health problems by releasing stress.
 Please keep an open mind… SE Asia has many benefits… Chinese Medicine and herbs, Yoga, Thai Chai, Meditation, Massage & Reflexology, Earthing and using Food as Medicine to name a few.
 Staying healthy when traveling is our main goals.

 Food as Medicine